All Episodes

 I know.

-Uh but but you seem to think that taxes will be raised.
+But you seem to think that taxes will be raised.

-That is, they'll be paying the taxes that the Obama administration is loading on to electric utility companies, unless of course the people making under $250,000 a year can do without electricity.
+That is, they'll be paying the taxes that the Obama administration is loading onto electric utility companies, unless, of course, the people making under $250,000 a year can do without electricity.

-So it's true that they those people will not be paying any taxes of their own, but they'll be paying other people's taxes.
+So it's true that those people will not be paying any taxes of their own, but they'll be paying other people's taxes.

-Only people pay taxes, and if you impose a tax on a corporation, the corporation is going to either do one of three things, it's g or some combination, it's gonna raise the price of the product, it's gonna lower the dividends or lay off workers.
+And if you impose a tax on a corporation, the corporation is going to either do one of three things or some combination.

 That's true.

-That's that's one of uh uh many things of the economics profession uh does not bother to explain to the public.
+That's one of many things that the economics profession does not bother to explain to the public because I think there's really no payoff for it.

 You're absolutely right.